Federicamarini25/master-thesis/README.md

-# Master's Thesis
+# Master's Thesis: Functional Regression and Forecasting of River Flow
-# Predicting and imputing river flow using functional regression models: a spatial-temporal approach with OASI data

 This repository contains the materials and code for my Master's thesis:

-**Functional Regression and Forecasting of River Flow in Environmental Time Series in Ticino: A Spatial-Temporal Approach with OASI Data**
+**Predicting and imputing river flow using functional regression models: a spatial-temporal approach with OASI data**

 ---